Datuanalytics/docs/CONTRIBUTING.md

 1. You are working against the latest source on the *main* branch.
 2. You check existing open, and recently merged, pull requests to make sure someone else hasn't addressed the problem already.
-3. You open an issue to discuss any significant work - we would hate for your time to be wasted.
+3. You open an issue to discuss any significant work -  we want to make sure your time is well spent.

 To send us a pull request, please: